-The permittee shall mitigate the impact on public health and visibility of prescribed fire.
+The permittee shall mitigate the impacts on air quality and visibility from prescribed fire.

 - i.
 Management of On-Going Fires.
-If, after consultation with the land manager, the director determines that a prescribed fire or any smoke transported from other locations, is degrading air quality to levels that could violate the National Ambient Air Quality Standards or burn plan conditions, the land manager shall promptly stop igniting additional prescribed fires. - ii.
-Emissions Calculations.
-In calculating emissions information required under R307-204, each land manager shall use emission factors approved by the director. - iii.
-A prescribed fire that covers less than 20 acres per burn shall be ignited only when the clearing index is 500 or greater. - iv.
-A prescribed fire that covers less than 20 acres per day may be ignited when the National Weather Service Clearing Index is between 500 and 400 with approval of the director. - a) The prescribed fire shall be recorded as a de minimis prescribed fire on the Utah Annual Burn Schedule. - v.
-Pile burns covering up to 30,000 cubic feet per day shall be ignited only when the clearing index is 500 or greater. - vi.
-Pile burns covering up to 30,000 cubic feet per day may be ignited when the National Weather Service Clearing Index is between 500 and 400 with approval of the director. - a) The pile fire shall be recorded as a de minimis prescribed fire on the Utah Annual Burn Schedule.
+If, after consultation with the land manager, the Director determines that a prescribed fire, wildfire, or any smoke transported from other locations, is degrading air quality to levels that could violate the National Ambient Air Quality Standards or burn plan conditions, the land manager shall promptly stop igniting additional prescribed fires. - ii.
+A prescribed fire that covers less than 20 acres per burn or less than 30,000 cubic feet of piled material shall only be ignited either - a) when the clearing index is 500 or greater, or - b) when the clearing index is between 400 and 499, if; - i) The prescribed fire is recorded as a de minimis prescribed fire on the annual burn schedule; and - ii) The land manager obtains approval from the Director by e-mail or phone prior to ignition of the burn.

 [Origin: R307-204].
-[R307-204-4, R307-204-6, R307-204-7]
+[R307-204-4, R307-204-6]